jheyman/blog/pages/ZwaveHomeAutomation/index.md

 Beyond just configuring/managing the modules, the real software added value comes with the capability to implement custom rules to activate devices upon specific conditions.
 Indeed, while it is perfectly possible to only rely on the Z-wave HW mechanisms (associations, scenes, alarms messages) between modules, it will not allow to implement very specific scenarii.
 This is where the software automation frameworks come in.
 I experimented with two of these, there are many more to choose from:

 * **Z-Way** itself.
 Indeed, Z-Way not only provides the management interface for the RaZberry, it also provides several programming APIs to develop automation scripts.
 * **Open Home Automation Bus**, [http://www.openhab.org/](http://www.openhab.org/)).
-This is a general purpose home automation framework, supporting Z-wave devices as well as many other communication protocols, which makes it a good opportunity for future extensions.<br><br>
+This is a general purpose home automation framework, supporting Z-wave devices as well as many other communication protocols, which makes it a good opportunity for future extensions.<br>

 **Spoiler alert**: I really liked the OpenHAB framework, but it turns out that it (currently) has a major known bug affecting the RaZberry (see "known limitations" on the Z-wave binding page of the openHAB project), and the impact is so bad that I had the give up using it.
 I switched back to using the Z-Way server automation capabilities, which fit my needs just fine after all, and are not so Z-wave-dependent as I initially thought.
 Anyway, details about both setups are provided below.